A Division of the Common Council-City Clerk's Office

 - Keep abreast of municipal issues which may be of interest to the Common Council

-The Legislative Reference Bureau's library services section maintains a professionally staffed, full-service library serving government officials, city employees and citizens.
-With subject specialization in urban/governmental affairs, including a collection of 50,000 books, 200 journals, and hundreds of City of Milwaukee reports, the library services section fills a wide array of information needs.
+The Legislative Reference Bureau Library is the official depository for City of Milwaukee documents, per Milwaukee Code of Ordinances Sec.
+305-32.
+The Library Services section maintains a professionally staffed, full-service library serving government officials, city employees and citizens.
+With subject specialization in urban/governmental affairs, including a collection of books, journals, and City of Milwaukee reports, the library services section fills a wide array of information needs.
 Most LRB library resources are available for use by the public.

 To the questions most frequently asked about the City of Milwaukee